 Stock Trading Statistics—a Beginner’s Guide

 Now that we’ve been over the basics, let’s get into more details about stock trading, prevalent market trends, and stock ownership statistics.

-9. On average, the stock market performs the poorest in September.
+9. Seasonal stock market statistics show that the stock market performs the poorest in September.

 Since the 1950s, both the Dow Jones Industrial Average (DJIA) and S&P 500 have seen a decline in prices in September.